 Outline view makes it easy to quickly restructure a document.
 You can reorder headings and text by moving them up or down in outline view, or you can "promote" or "demote" body text or a heading to a higher or lower level.

-To promote, demote, or move text in an outline, drag the or symbols to the left, right, up, or down.
-Or you can click the buttons on the Outlining toolbar.
+To promote, demote, or move text in an outline, click the buttons left, right, up, or down on the Outline view ribbon.